Extended red wings and the visibility of reionization-epoch Lyman-$\alpha$ emitters: Conclusions

 \begin{itemize} \item \textit{Galaxy merger sequence}: Galaxy merger and feedback cycles drive the evolution of SFR, dust enrichment, and galaxy morphology.
 These then strongly modulate the intrinsic scattered \lya and LyC observables, all with large variations between different LOS \citep{Barnes10}.
 Different simulated physics also have a large impact on the spatial distribution and spectral properties of the \lya emission during the merger sequence.
 The simulations including cosmic rays show more bursty star formation histories, lower dust content, lower $\vred$ and higher escape of Ly$\alpha$/LyC photons. \item \textit{Red peak of \lya spectra}: All of our simulated LAEs' intrinsic scattered spectra show strongly asymmetric red peaks which can extend beyond $400$~km~s$^{-1}$.
-These extended red wings aid transmission through the IGM leading to significantly larger \lya EWs compared to Gaussian line profiles. \item \textit{Comparison with observations}: Variations of the \lya emission along the merger sequence and along different lines-of-sight of our single galaxy simulated with cosmic ray-driven outflows remarkably reproduce the $\vred$-EW, $\fesclya$-$\vred$, $\fesclya$-EW, and $\fesclya$-$\LLya$ relations observed in the \textsc{Muse} and \textsc{Jades} surveys if we assume that there is little or no dust and some moderate slit losses in the JWST observations.
+These extended red wings aid transmission through the IGM leading to significantly larger \lya EWs compared to Gaussian line profiles. \item \textit{Effects of galaxy formation physical modelling variations:} We find that the inclusion of cosmic ray feedback results in the largest differences across our simulations.
+Cosmic ray feedback leads to more asymmetric \lya emission with extended red wings, an increase of $\fesclya$ of about 1~dex, and a more prominent tail of lines of sights towards higher EW.
+Both cosmic ray streaming and magnetic fields drive smaller but notable secondary effects.
+The former increase the red wing asymmetry throughout the simulation.
+Magnetic fields have a more subtle impact {--} slightly increasing outflow velocities at high redshifts. \item \textit{Comparison with observations}: Variations of the \lya emission along the merger sequence and along different lines-of-sight of our single galaxy simulated with cosmic ray-driven outflows remarkably reproduce the $\vred$-EW, $\fesclya$-$\vred$, $\fesclya$-EW, and $\fesclya$-$\LLya$ relations observed in the \textsc{Muse} and \textsc{Jades} surveys if we assume that there is little or no dust and some moderate slit losses in the JWST observations.
 We further find that IGM attenuation is the main driver of these relations. \item \textit{LAE-based inference of neutral fraction}: We test the assumptions of Gaussian red peaks commonly adopted.
 We find that this significantly underestimates EW and $\vred$, with increasing discrepancy for decreasing IGM transmission levels. \item \textit{Dependence of visibility on dust and the modelling of galactic outflows}: The visibility of LAEs during the EoR is particularly sensitive to the modelling of dust as well as to the physical processes responsible for the occurrence of galactic outflows. \end{itemize}